Monsuroh-01/Monsuroh-01/README.md

 - 👋 Hi, I’m Surajudeen Monsurat,
+- 📫 I am looking to contribute to your company growth through detailed data analysis and providing insights that will drive strategic decisions for your firm.
-- 📫 I've consistently challenge myself by exploring diverse datasets after completing my training, allowing me to furnish my problem-solving and data analysis skills.
+- 💻 I've consistently challenge myself by exploring diverse datasets after completing my training, allowing me to furnish my problem-solving and data analysis skills.
 This has ensured continuous growth and mastery in the field of analytics.
 - 🌱 I have explored various datasets that demonstrated my analytics skills in SQL, Excel, PowerBI and Tableau.
 - 💞️ I am looking to collaborate with any individual, company or organizations looking to making strategic business decisions by utilizing insights from their business data.
-- ⚡ When I’m not on my laptop analysing data, I read books, watch movies, or try new recipes.
+- ⚡ When I’m not analysing data, I read books, watch movies, or try new recipes.
 - 🤗 You can connect with me [here]( www.linkedin.com/in/monsurat-surajudeen)

 💫 My Skills